Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Method

 To effectively train the model over this joint objective, we adopt the results of \citet{rojas2025diffuseeverything}, which demonstrate that we can decompose the joint objective of diffusing two modalities into the sum of unimodal diffusion losses, given that we utilize independent noise injection for each modality.
-Concretely, we can utilize the following sum of flow matching losses:
+Concretely, we can utilize the following loss: